mercadopago/devsite-docs/guides/salesforce/payments-configuration.en.md

 ## Activate payment methods

-Here's how to activate each payment method in your Salesforce store.
+Here's how to activate each payment method in your Salesforce Commerce Cloud store.

 ----[mlb]----
 ### Pix